aav7fl/website-legacy/_posts/2016-07-04-fixing-no-google-profile-for-contact.md

 image: /2016/07/banner2.jpg
 published: true
 tag: "small project"
-meta: "How I fixed the Google now 'No Google profile for <Contact>' message with my account.
+meta: "How I fixed the Google now 'No Google profile for Contact' message with my account.
 This occurred because of conflicting Google+ profiles."
 ---

 If you’re around me enough, you learn that I love to use voice commands.
 I’ve been known to walk into a room and shout “okay Google” hoping to hear a device accepting my query.
 Since early 2015, people have been able to use Google Now to send Hangouts messages.
 I tried jumping on that bandwagon but every time I attempted to send a message, I was greeted with the response `No Google profile for <Contact>`.